-Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to:
+Critical aspects for assessment and evidence required to demonstrate competency in this unit

-- use appropriate conventions and apply linguistic knowledge to - read, analyse and evaluate a range of complex texts relevant to study purposes - extract and organise written notes from a range of complex texts - synthesise information from research and notes to write a wide range of complex texts for study purposes which include complex sentences and coherently linked paragraphs, and which communicate complex relationships between ideas - use appropriate referencing format - use a wide range of techniques to review own writing
+- use appropriate conventions and apply linguistic knowledge to - read, analyse and evaluate a range of complex texts relevant to study purposes - extract and organise written notes from a range of complex texts - synthesise information from research and notes to write a wide range of complex texts for study purposes which include complex sentences and coherently linked paragraphs, and which communicate complex relationships between ideas

+- use appropriate referencing format - use a wide range of techniques to review own writing

-Context of and specific resources for assessment Assessment must ensure: access to a range of EAL resources including digital and/or paper based resources for support, such as texts as models a bilingual dictionary, and/or an English-English dictionary access to complex texts related to study purposes for analysis access to information about referencing conventions for appropriate study field Assessment practices consider the learner's need to initiate support from a range of established resources such as: contextual support in relation to unfamiliar jargon, some aspects of the local culture, and cultural influences and expectations in written texts for study purposes assistance in reviewing texts prior to the final draft Assessment takes into consideration: time to read and analyse texts time to complete written texts Considerations of length of text: must be determined by the writing context and purpose, task requirements and learner needs texts for research reports and essays will be detailed (sustained or extended) and include a number of coherently linked paragraphs with detailed examples and explanations or supporting evidence for a point of view. shorter texts, for example research summaries, proposals or test responses may also be appropriate for inclusion depending on their level of linguistic complexity Method(s) of assessment The following are suggested assessment methods for this unit: review of portfolio showing evidence of drafting and reviewing of complex texts for study purposes responses to analysis of complex texts questioning to confirm linguistic, sociolinguistic and cultural knowledge used to read and write complex texts for study purposes
+- Assessment must ensure: - access to a range of EAL resources including - digital and/or paper based resources for support, such as texts as models - a bilingual dictionary, and/or an English-English dictionary - access to complex texts related to study purposes for analysis - access to information about referencing conventions for appropriate study field

+Assessment practices consider the learner's need to initiate support from a range of established resources such as:

+- contextual support in relation to unfamiliar jargon, some aspects of the local culture, and cultural influences and expectations in written texts for study purposes - · assistance in reviewing texts prior to the final draft

+Assessment takes into consideration:

+Considerations of length of text:

+- must be determined by the writing context and purpose, task requirements and learner needs - texts for research reports and essays will be detailed (sustained or extended) and include a number of coherently linked paragraphs with detailed examples and explanations or supporting evidence for a point of view. - shorter texts, for example research summaries, proposals or test responses may also be appropriate for inclusion depending on their level of linguistic complexity

+- review of portfolio showing evidence of drafting and reviewing of complex texts for study purposes - responses to analysis of complex texts - questioning to confirm linguistic, sociolinguistic and cultural knowledge used to read and write complex texts for study purposes

+Unit Code VU22649 ----------- ---------

-Unit Title Use critical reading skills to analyse study tasks
+Unit Title Use critical reading skills to analyse study tasks the ISLPR (International Second Language Proficiency Ratings) descriptors for Reading and Writing.
+They contribute directly to the achievement of ISLPR Reading 3/3+ and Writing 3/3+.